A million bucks to build it, another million to tear it out

 The photos often show facilities with obvious built-in hazards as examples of good design, and show examples of installations with no evident problems as examples of hazardous conditions (e.g., a neighborhood traffic circle on a quiet street shown as an illustration of the stunningly high crash rate which the study found for traffic circles).

-One photo is used once as an example of a low-risk facility and again as an example of a hazard.
+One photo is used as an example of a low-risk facility and again as an example of a hazard.

 Other commenters have noted that the study does not address cyclist behavior.
 It also suggests as one of its main conclusions that cyclists should ride more slowly downhill, not what I would call a practical suggestion.
 Photos in the PDF indiscriminately show good and poor cyclist behavior — more often poor behavior.

-Comments on specific pages of the PDF
+Comments on specific pages of the PDF.
+Click on the images to enlarge them.

 p.
 2 — I don’t know of any reliable source for bicycle use data in the USA.
 Concerning an attempt to generate it, see this: http://bikexprt.com/research/cpsc/index.htm.
 That report actually contains two sets of data and if you compare them, cyclists’ average speed is 1 1/4 mph. — and the author of the report didn’t catch this!